Introduction and Overview of File Renaming in Linux

 The mv request can simply rename one record, yet it will in general be used with various orders to rename different archives.

-We should take the orders, find, for, or while circles and renaming various reports.
+We should take the orders, find, for, or while circles, and rename various reports.

 For example, when endeavoring to change all records in your current library from .txt extension to .pdf expansion, you will use the going with request: